IDMNYU/DM6053-Ideation-and-Prototyping-SP17-Duff/schedule.md

         <li>Phase 1: Discovery / Inspiration / Process</li>
             <ul>
             <li><a href="personal_inventory.md">Personal Inventories</a></li>
+            <li>Watch at least three of your classmates' personal inventory videos, and write responses to at least three classmates’ personal inventories on your process website.
+Compare and contrast.
+Include links to their videos.</li>
             <li>Write a love letter or breakup letter to your favorite object (DO NOT USE an object from your personal inventory), product, or service.</li>
             <li>Write responses to at least three classmates’ personal inventories on your process website.
 Compare and contrast.
 Include links to their videos.</li>
         </ul>